top of page

 While many genealogy software programs will help you download your family tree to your computer, few can upload or write to FamilySearch.
 However, RootsMagic does write to the FamilySearch family tree.

 RootsMagic simplifies the process of updating your family tree to FamilySearch.
-You will still have to do manual changes, which is time-consuming.
+However, you will still have to make manual changes, which can be time-consuming.

 However, after linking your profiles to matching profiles on FamilySearch, RootsMagic compares them.
 You will then view a screen that will inform you of what is different between your tree and the tree on FamilySearch.

-Some differences are minor, such as FamilySearch using the United States for a birthplace and your program as US or USA.
+There are some minor differences, such as FamilySearch using the United States as a birthplace and your program using the US or the USA.
 Other differences are more significant.

 From RootsMagic, you can select each change from a master comparison log.
 Additionally, RootsMagic will help you find potential duplicate profiles and merge them without leaving the platform.